vand3rlinden/vand3rlinden.github.io/content/post/mdo-protect-microsoft-teams-external-access.md

 | where TimeGenerated > ago(60d)
 // Search for onmicrosoft[.]com domains that do not contains your Entra ID guest users (guest_user[.]com#EXT#@YourMOERA.onmicrosoft[.]com)
 | where UserId endswith 'onmicrosoft.com' and UserId !contains "#EXT#"
-// This #EXT# UserId is only used as a UserId in Entra ID and not for Teams communication
+// This #EXT# UserId is only used as a UserId in Entra ID and not for Teams client communication
 | where OfficeWorkload =~ 'MicrosoftTeams'
 | where Operation contains 'Message'
 | project-reorder TimeGenerated, UserId